szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 operator for comparisons.

 An embarrassingly ugly implementation of this function, that uses [deep-equal](https://github.com/substack/node-deep-equal) for object comparisons, is available [in this Gist](https://gist.github.com/szoio/c2d26c6a8ddac508bb4eb8ea1e5974d7).

+Now we can express our store state in terms of reducers